muratsplat/highLevelStat/README.md

 func main() {

-	// seting time range valu in the package..
-	// This value only effects the range time duration of cpu status samples..

 	var duration  int64 = 50 // millisecond

-	stat.SetTimeOfRangeForCpuStat(duration)
+	// setting time range value in the package..
+	// This value only effects the range time duration of cpu status samples.. stat.SetTimeOfRangeForCpuStat(duration)

 	go func() {